Back to blog

 Getting Started with E-Commerce BFF Layers

 The platform's pre-built connectors, visual workflow builder, and synchronous orchestration engine make it practical to build and operate e-commerce BFF layers at scale.
-With BFF layers, e-commerce organizations can simplify frontend development, improve performance, and deliver seamless shopping experiences while maintaining flexibility to evolve backend services independently.
+With BFF layers, e-commerce organisations can simplify frontend development, improve performance, and deliver seamless shopping experiences while maintaining flexibility to evolve backend services independently.

 Tax Calculation